Death poem: Chŏng Mong-ju

-My steadfast heart toward Lord, could it ever fade away?
+With my loyal, steadfast heart towards my Lord, red to its core, could it ever cease?

 Hwang Hyun

 Hwang Hyun (or Hyeon) (황현; 1855–1910) was a Korean independence activist in the early 20th century.
 His art name was Maecheon (매천; 梅泉), and he was the author of the Maecheon Yarok (매천야록; 梅泉野錄), his diary of six volumes written from 1864 to 1910.
-Its detailed record of Korean historical events of the late 19th century makes it a notable primary source in the research and education about the late Joseon dynasty and Korean Empire, for example, it is used in the creation of modern textbooks.
-He showed great respect to other Korean independence activists, writing poems of mourning for activists who committed suicide after the signing of the Eulsa Treaty of 1905.
+Its detailed record of Korean historical events of the late 19th century makes it a notable primary source in research and education about the late Joseon dynasty and Korean Empire.
+For example, it was and is referenced in modern textbooks.
+He displayed great respect to other Korean independence activists, writing poems of mourning for the activists who had committed suicide after the signing of the Eulsa Treaty of 1905.
 However, in 1910, he himself would commit suicide after the annexation of Korea.
-He left four death poems, with this poem, the third one being the most well-known nowadays.
+He left behind four death poems, with the third one being the most well-known in the modern day.